know-history/mno-public-registration/README.md

 - Run `terraform init`, `plan`, and `apply`

 ### Notes
-- `terraform.secret.tfvars` is ignored by Git; never commit secrets!
+- `terraform.tfvars` is ignored by Git; never commit secrets!
 - Tags are applied to all resources for cost tracking and auditing.
 - Each environment can be expanded with additional modules (e.g., Cognito, ECS, SES, etc.)